-Professional theater technicians with the following skills: mixing live events on digital consoles, programming ETC lighting boards, rigging, and troubleshooting video presentations; please send your resume firstname.lastname@example.org for hourly work.
+Professional theater technicians with the following skills: mixing live events on digital consoles, programming ETC lighting boards, rigging, and troubleshooting video presentations; please send your resume to firstname.lastname@example.org for hourly work.

 We employ a large staff of NYU students in part-time positions during both the academic year and summer.
 NYU undergraduate and graduate students who are Work Study eligible, as well as those who are not, are welcome to submit a resume and cover letter with a copy of our Application Form below.

 Applications for all internships and part-time positions are welcome on a rolling basis and the following are currently available:

 Front of House Staff, 8-14 hours of work per week.
 Applicants should be professional, patient and forward thinking, with the ability to think on their feet, independently problem solve and be stern while friendly.
 Should be available to work nights, as well as some mornings and weekends.
 Prior customer service experience, ushering experience, and experience with concessions a plus.
 Work-study eligibility is preferred.

 Stage/Lighting/Audio Technicians - Opportunities available for students with experience in theatrical and/or event lighting, stage hand, stage management and audio to work closely with full time production personnel as well as visiting artists in the preparation and execution of events.
 Opportunities for employment arise on a show by show basis.